banner

 The script performs the following operations:

-• Creates an alias acme.sh = ~/.acme.sh/acme.sh, which has a similar effect to installing it in the environment variable
+• Creates an alias acme.sh = ~/.acme.sh/acme.sh, achieving a similar effect to installing it in the environment variable;

-Referring to the acme.sh documentation, we can see that there are many ways to validate domain names and obtain certificates.
-Since my server is not registered, the web-based methods are not very convenient to use.
-In the end, I chose to use DNS-API for validation.
+Referring to the acme.sh documentation, we can find that there are many ways to verify the domain name to obtain the certificate.
+Since my server is not registered, the several web-based methods are not very convenient to use.
+In the end, I chose to use DNS-API for verification.

-DNS validation refers to verifying domain ownership by adding a specified txt record to the DNS resolution of your domain.
-DNS-API automatically adds and deletes txt records using the API provided by the DNS provider, achieving automatic validation.
+DNS verification refers to adding a specified txt record to the DNS resolution of your domain name to verify your ownership of the domain name.
+DNS-API automatically adds and deletes txt records using the API provided by the DNS provider to achieve automatic verification.

 Different providers require different API keys.
 You can click here to view detailed tutorials.
 Here, I will use Alibaba Cloud as an example.

-1. First, obtain the AccessKey ID and AccessKey Secret from the API management of your Alibaba Cloud account.
+1. First, obtain the AccessKey ID and AccessKey Secret from the API Management page of your Alibaba Cloud account.

 2. Execute the following command on the server: